 - A new reconciliation cannot relate to two different months.
-For example, you cannot open a new reconciliation for the period between 19th of March - 18th April.
+For example, you cannot open a reconciliation for the period between the 19th of March - the 18th of April.
 You will need to set the end date of the reconciliation as 31st March and open a new one for the April period.
-This also breaches requirement 1.
+This also breaches the requirement.

 - A reconciliation cannot span for more than a month.
 That is, you would not be able to open a reconciliation for the period between 29th March - 30th April.
-This also breaches requirement 1.
+This also breaches the requirement.

 Creating a New Reconciliation

 The first thing you'll want to do at this point is to select a trust account to reconcile, from the first available drop-down field.
 Doing this will open up a couple more fields, and you should end up with something like this:

 There are two ways to reconcile within Actionstep: manual (printed) and electronic.
 Selecting the 'printed bank statement' option will require you to manually refer between Actionstep's set of transactions and the ones provided to you by your bank, whereas the 'electronic statement upload' option will allow you to upload a copy of the transactions to the system and manage everything from within the page.